samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 TF Token Holders fall into three broad categories:
 - Investors.
-Investors and savers who hold TF Tokens as a safe digital currency backed by real assets
+Investors and savers who hold TF Tokens as a safe digital currency
 - Users.
-Producers and purchasers of Internet capacity who use TF Tokens as the designated currency for Internet capacity sold on our Grid and
+Producers and purchasers of Internet capacity who use TF Tokens as the designated currency for Internet capacity sold on our Grid
 - Believers.
 Believers who endorse the Foundation’s core values and ambitions

 ## Zero-Node